Ice is never 100% safe

 A shelter that collapses, folds or is disassembled for transportation.

-Portable shelters only need licenses when left unattended, which is defined as all occupants being more than 200 feet away.
+Portable shelters only need licenses and identification when left unattended, which is defined as all occupants being more than 200 feet away.

 Shelter identification requirements